 On the other hand, typical eLearning course titles are about as exciting as a big yawn.
-Learners get drowsy when they see titles like this: How to Manage Projects.
+Learners get drowsy when they see titles like this: Project Management Training or Fire Safety At Work.
 By borrowing ideas from magazine covers, you can make titles exciting.
 See below for some alternatives to: How to Manage Projects.

 - Behind the Scenes of Awesome Projects

 - PM Success in 15 Minutes a Day!

 - Delivering Incredible Projects On Time

 - How to Manage Less with Better Results